tokenika/tokenika.github.io/WarsawBlock.md

 - #### No bridges between blockchains

   You're still unable to move value across blockchains without going through a centralized middleman.
-There are projects aiming to change that (.e.g.
-Polkadot) but they are still years away from becoming a reality.
+The precondition for that is asynchronous communication between decentralized apps.
+There are projects aiming to change that (e.g. Polkadot) but they are still years away from becoming a reality.

 ## ad 5.
-EOS presentation
+Introduction to EOS

 * #### What is EOS?